 \section{Discussion}

 Our work shows that quantum geometric properties, now at the forefront of flat band research, are also fundamental --- and can in fact be dominant --- in a deep understanding of the different contributions to the EPC in systems with dispersive bands.
 One future direction is the development of a general framework that specifies the geometric and topological contributions to the bulk EPC constant $\lambda$ for all 2D and 3D systems with any types of topological invariants of states on or near Fermi surface.
-Based on analysis of the $\sigma$-bonding states in {\mgb}, we obtain one intuition: for system with direct gap, we should look for strong quantum geometry and large gap.
+Our current results imply that given two systems with similar band dispersion, the system with stronger geometric properties would tend to have stronger EPC, which serves as a guidance for future material search (\eg, one can look for Weyl semimetals that have Fermi surfaces enclosing Weyl points with large net chiralities.)
 The study of the geometric and topological contributions to the bulk EPC constant $\lambda$ in more phonon-mediated superconducting materials is essential for checking the relation between electron band topology/geometry and the superconducting $T_c$.
 Further work will focus on a {\abi} high-throughput of the quantum geometry effects in the EPC of many other multi-band superconductors.
-Experimentally, the EPC constant $\lambda$ can be measured in various ways, \eg, by tracking the temperature behavior of specific heat\cite{Wang05082001EPClambdaCv}, in helium-atom scattering experiments~\cite{Zhu01302012EPClambdaHelium} or inelastic x-ray scattering experiments~\cite{Parlinski2003MgB2PhononLineWidth}, and in ARPES experiments~\cite{Hofmann04262011EPClambdaARPES,Pan09162011EPClambdaARPES,Sobota2014Bi2Se3EPCArpes,Baldini2023Ta2NiSe5EPCArpes}.
-It is possible to test our theory in a system with tunable band geometry/topology by measuring the EPC constant while changing the band geometry/topology - for example through gating in 2D or strain in 3D.